luqs1/bookish/README.md

 # Bookish

-Bookish is a command-line tool that uses Ollama to answer questions about the content of a PDF file by leveraging your local LLM running on ollama.
+Bookish is a command-line tool that asks a question about the content of a PDF file by leveraging your local LLM running on ollama.

 # Installation Guide